 APM Specific Interest Groups (SIGs) offer a forum for collaboration and knowledge development in all areas of project, programme and portfolio management.
-They have a panel-based webinar scheduled on the 4th May from 12.40 to 13.45 to discuss practical lessons for project managers, bidders and procurement people.
+They have a panel-based webinar scheduled on the 4th May from 12.40 to 13.45 to discuss practical lessons for project managers, bidders and those involved in the procurement process.

 The purpose of projects is to enable or deliver benefits.
 The measure of benefits is value.
 So shouldn’t Project Managers, the Procurement function and the market (bidders) be partners in a process whose objective is to identify, quantify, and maximize Value?
 But how can this work?

-This panel-based webinar explores how a collaborative approach to procurement based on contracting for outcomes, can deliver and quantify value.
+This panel-based webinar explores how a collaborative approach to the procurement process based on contracting for outcomes, can deliver and quantify value.
 The three protagonists represent:

 Project managers who are now measured just as much on the value they deliver, as well as against the traditional time, cost and quality.

 The Procurement function, who have to demonstrate value and compliance.
-This becomes harder when using outcome based procurement approaches instead of just best economic value (lowest cost) for a given specification.
+This becomes harder when using outcome-based procurement approaches instead of just the best economic value (lowest cost) for a given specification.

 Business development who need to demonstrate value in proposals.
 Winning bidders are those who show superior value and can quantify the benefits supported by proofs.

-The panellists are all experienced practitioners and thought leaders in their field.
+The panelists are all experienced practitioners and thought leaders in their field.